-As discussed above, the Project's operational air quality regional emissions, localized emissions, and TACs would not exceed any of the SCAQMD's recommended daily regional or localized thresholds, and, as such, the Project's operational air quality impacts would be less than significant.
-Therefore, the emissions of non-attainment pollutants, O3 precursors, and TACs generated by Project operation would not be cumulatively considerable.
+As discussed above, the Project's regional operational air quality emissions, localized emissions, and TACs would be less than significant.
+According to SCAQMD, if an individual project results in air emissions of criteria pollutants that exceed SCAQMD's recommended daily thresholds for project-specific impacts, then the project would also result in a cumulatively considerable net increase of these criteria pollutants.94 As operational emissions did not exceed any of SCAQMD's regional or localized significance thresholds, the emissions of non-attainment pollutants and precursors generated by project operation would not be cumulatively considerable.